Southern Christian Leadership Conference: Birmingham campaign

 By contrast, the 1963 SCLC campaign in Birmingham, Alabama, was an unqualified success.
 The campaign focused on a single goal—the desegregation of Birmingham's downtown merchants—rather than total desegregation, as in Albany.
 The brutal response of local police, led by Public Safety Commissioner "Bull" Connor, stood in stark contrast to the nonviolent civil disobedience of the activists.

 After his arrest in April, King wrote the "Letter from Birmingham Jail" in response to a group of clergy who had criticized the Birmingham campaign, writing that it was "directed and led in part by outsiders" and that the demonstrations were "unwise and untimely."
 In his letter, King explained that, as president of SCLC, he had been asked to come to Birmingham by the local members:

 King also addressed the question of "timeliness":

-The most dramatic moments of the Birmingham campaign came on May 2, when, under the direction and leadership of James Bevel, who would soon officially become SCLC's Director of Direct Action and Director of Nonviolent Education, more than 1,000 Black children left school to join the demonstrations; hundreds were arrested.
-The following day, 2,500 more students joined and were met by Bull Connor with police dogs and high-pressure fire hoses.
+The most dramatic moments of the Birmingham campaign came on May 2, when, under the direction and leadership of James Bevel, who would soon officially become SCLC's Director of Direct Action and Director of Nonviolent Education, more than 1,000 Black children left school to join the demonstrations.
+Hundreds were arrested.
+Known as the Children's Crusade, 2,500 more students came back the following day to again march, and they were met by Bull Connor with police dogs and high-pressure fire hoses.
 That evening, television news programs reported to the nation and the world scenes of fire hoses knocking down schoolchildren and dogs attacking individual demonstrators.
 Public outrage led the Kennedy administration to intervene more forcefully and a settlement was announced on May 10, under which the downtown businesses would desegregate and eliminate discriminatory hiring practices, and the city would release the jailed protesters.